Yi6933/Rocket_Game/README.md

 Press arrow left(←) and right(→) to move.

 ## Game Rules
+Initially, the rocket will lift-off to the sky.
+The rocket should collects stars and gain marks but also avoid colliding with meteors.
 The 'rocket' MAY not touch the meteor.
 If touch, then Game Over.

 ## How to play this game?
 After we press the 'PLAY' button, it will come out a lot of meteors and also some stars.
 In the game, we can collect the stars.
 The stars have different points for you.
 The game will non-stop unless you died.
 On the top, it will also shows your playing time (Record).
 That's all for now.
 Hope you all can enjoy this games.